 Varieties from 2011 that I will definitely plant again are Flamme, Anna Russian, Black Prince, Black Cherry, and Juliet.

-Principe de Borghese, a determinate variety from Tuscany, is variable in size and shape—1 to 1½ inches wide, round to oval—and it has a little nipple at the bottom.
-It’s juicier than other Roma types, but it’s still bland, not very sweet and not very sour.
+Principe de Borghese, a determinate variety from Tuscany, is variable in size and shape—1 to 1½ inches wide, round to oval—and it has a little nipple at the blossom end.
+Principe is juicier than other Roma types, but it’s still bland, not very sweet and not very sour.